Symplectic higher Auslander correspondence for type A: Introduction

 The relation between Proposition~\ref{thm:introthm1} and Theorem~\ref{thm:introthm2} is the following.
-We prove in Section~\ref{section:2} that there is a strong full exceptional collection $\SODhat$ in $\F(\fhat_{n,d})$ such that: \begin{enumerate}[i.] \item The endomorphism algebra of $\SODhat$ is isomorphic to $\Bhat_{n,d}$ as a graded $\kk$-algebra; \item The action of the symmetric group $\S_d$ on $\C^d$ restricts to the collection of geometric objects underlying $\SODhat$; \item On the subcollection $\SODhat^{\circ} \subset \SODhat$ on which the $\S_d$-action is free, there is a choice of geometric object $\Dt_i$ $(i=1,\dots,{n \choose d})$, representative of each equivalence class in $\SODhat^{\circ}/\S_d$, for which $\SOD:=\{\Dt_i\}_i$ is a strong full exceptional collection in $\F(\f_{n,d})$; \item The endomorphism algebra of $\SOD$ is isomorphic to $\B_{n,d}$ as a graded $\kk$-algebra. \end{enumerate} This is the topic of discussion of Section~\ref{section:quotientFC}.
+We prove in Section~\ref{section:2} (specifically, a combination of Theorem~\ref{thm:mainthm1}, Proposition~\ref{prop:actiononthimbles}, and Theorem~\ref{thm:mainthm2}) that there is a strong full exceptional collection $\SODhat$ in $\F(\fhat_{n,d})$ such that: \begin{enumerate}[i.] \item The endomorphism algebra of $\SODhat$ is isomorphic to $\Bhat_{n,d}$ as a graded $\kk$-algebra; \item The action of $\S_d$ on $\C^d$ restricts to the collection of geometric objects underlying $\SODhat$; \item On the subcollection $\SODhat^{\circ} \subset \SODhat$ on which the $\S_d$-action is free, there is a choice of geometric object $\Dt_i$ ($i=1,\dots,{n \choose d}$), representative of each equivalence class in $\SODhat^{\circ}/\S_d$, for which $\SOD:=\{\Dt_i\}_i$ is a strong full exceptional collection in $\F(\f_{n,d})$; \item The derived endomorphism algebra of $\SOD$ is concentrated in degree 0 and is isomorphic to $\B_{n,d}$. \end{enumerate} This is discussed in Sections~\ref{section:BP} and \ref{section:quotientFC}.

-Following \cite{Auroux2}, we equip the Liouville domain $\Sym^d(\D)$ (as in \cite{GPS2}) with a collection of stops in the symplectic hypersurfaces:
+Following \cite{Auroux2}, we equip $\Sym^d(\D)$ (a ball of real dimension $2d$) with the structure of a Liouville domain, and with a collection of stops in the symplectic hypersurfaces: